pchanda/TinkerML/_posts/2018-10-10-End2End-Memory-Network-Language-Modeling.md

 Tensorflow implementation of [End-To-End Memory Networks](https://arxiv.org/abs/1503.08895v4) for the language modeling task.
 I tried to name the variable as closely as possible to that in the paper following the equations to help understand the paper.
 Don't forget to change the "input_file" to your input file.
 Some of the ideas are borrowed from earlier [implementation](https://github.com/carpedm20/MemN2N-tensorflow).
+The python notebook of the code can be found [here](https://github.com/pchanda/pchanda.github.io/blob/master/data/Mem-eNd-2-eNd.ipynb)

 ## Model parameters and input configurations